ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

   lists all c source files, including cpp files and h files in current directories and its subdirectories.
 - *find* has many options, such as *-regex*, *-name*, *-iname*.
 They belog to the same category, telling *find* how to match the specified *pattern* in command line.
-Command manual has detail info, here I just give a brief description.    *-name* only matches file name excluding the pre directories.
+Command manual has detail info, here I just give a brief description.  *-name* only matches file name excluding the pre-directories.
   *-iname* the same with *-name*, except that the match is case insensitive.
   *-regex* matches whole file path, including pre directories and regular expression is different with *-name*.
 - `grep -i 'question' -r ./` Search all files recursively in current directory to find lines containing key word *question*.
 Another grep command `grep -i question -rl ./`, it lists all files in current directory containing key word *question* instead of displaying matched lines.
-Default match mode is *NOT* exact match the whole word. `'\bquestion\b'` pattern tell *grep* matches whole world only.
+Default match mode is *NOT* exact match the whole word. `'\<question\>'` pattern tell *grep* matches whole world only.
 - `find ../src/ -type f -iname "*.mel" -exec grep -n "menuMode" '{}' \;` search "menuMode" in all mel files. "{}" represents the current processing file.
 - `sed -i 's/Do_Movement/cameraMovement/g' ./shadow_mapping.cpp` Find and replace Do_Movement with cameraMovement